 With Monday Night Football in the rearview mirror, it’s time to look back at the Week 10 NFL odds recap and take stock of what bets we were right to follow and what bets led us astray.

 There are some weeks where it all comes together.
 Week 10 was one of those weeks.
+Our sportsbook brings you the best NFL betting odds to increase your chance of winning.

 We went 13-2, only losing our OVER 40.5 receiving yards for Zach Pascal and Baltimore Ravens teaser bets.